andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 nudity* I felt an initial jolt of anxiety mixed with excitement mixed with trepidation.
 The trepidation, a fleeting visceral reaction, quickly gave way to a tumult of immature mirthfulness.
-In short order I dispatched a flurry of text messages to my similarly puerile pals inviting them to the performance; texts riddled with cosmopolitan aphorisms such as "hanging dong."
+In short order I dispatched a flurry of text messages to my similarly puerile pals inviting them to the performance.
+Texts riddled with cosmopolitan aphorisms such as "hanging dong."
 My main preparation for struttin' my stuff was a diet and workout program.
 Because who would know about vainglorious pursuits more than a man who built an entire website to write about himself.

 But I don't want to breeze over the nudity.
-I'm fully aware that my societal standing as a man allows a much more carefree approach.
-Because I've never been catcalled.
+Because I'm fully aware that the fact that I'm a man allows a much more carefree approach.
+I've never been catcalled.
 I've never been told I need to *smile more*.
 I've never felt unsafe walking home at night.
 I've never carried pepper spray.
 I've never been uncomfortable in a room full of men.
 I've never been sexually harassed.
 I've never been sexually assaulted.

 I've never experienced the innumerable unfortunate and inexcusable incidents directed at women in our society.
+I'm not brave for walking around naked in front of a group of strangers.
+Alexandra and Renay and Cate and Allie and McKelynn and Carrie and Alyce and Dana and Linda are.
+And I respect and admire them for it.

-During rehearsals the nudity was a frequent topic of discussion during breaks.
+As you can imagine the topic of nudity frequently arose during rehearsal breaks.
 Each woman had a different perspective, a different mindset, a different journey.
 And each time this topic was broached, I realized it was time for me to shut the fuck up and listen and learn.

-The most difficult part, from what I gathered, was separating the nudity from sexuality.
-Because of our puritanical societal norms, nudity is intimately intertwined with sexuality and sexuality is something to be ashamed of.
-It's the always present but never talked about in "polite company." are intimately intertwined, lurking just below the surface of our social consciousness.
-Untying that Gordian knot is the most difficult part for the women in the performance.
-But once they were able to make that cognitive transition it took some of the power from the nudity.
-When everybody fosters a desexualized environment it allows us to recognize that we're simply expressing ourselves with our *bodies*.
+The most difficult part it seems was separating the nudity from sexuality.
+Because of our puritanical societal norms, nudity is intimately intertwined with sexuality and sexuality is intimately intertwined with shame.
+It's always present, lurking in the shadows of our social consciousness, but never talked about in "polite company."
+Untying that thorny knot requires patience and an otherworldly level of self-awareness.
+But once each woman was able to make that cognitive transition it took the power away from the nudity.

-Bodies that shit and piss and sweat and fart and wrinkle and bleed and stink and creak and groan and grow hair in the worst places and lose hair in the best.
+Circling back to
+<a href="/entroper/2023_06-this_land/01-you_should_do_this.html?id=red-sparrow" target="_blank" rel="noopener noreferrer">Red Sparrow</a>,
+Jennifer Lawrence grappled with accepting the role, knowing it called for nudity.
+Her trepidation stemmed from a nude photo leak that sent her into a "long period when I didn't want to be seen sexually and I didn't want anybody to see my flesh."
+Looking back on the role (which required her to learn dance (link)), Lawrence reflected, “It took a while to say yes – and the night before I didn’t sleep at all...
+But then after I finished the scene, I felt empowered.”

 The collective agreement to foster an open-minded environment quickly led to the nude section, at least in my opinion, being pretty matter-of-fact.
 I'm sure the